Wurst-Imperium/Wurst7/README.md

 |Turkish (Turkey)|There are 2 pending submissions ([#511](https://github.com/Wurst-Imperium/Wurst7/pull/511), [#512](https://github.com/Wurst-Imperium/Wurst7/pull/512)) with different translations and I don't know which one to merge.
 If you speak Turkish, please check these submissions for any grammatical errors and let me know which one sounds best to a native speaker. |
 |Ukrainian (Ukraine)|137/147 done|

 If you speak both English and some other language, please help us by translating Wurst or reviewing existing translations.
-The translation files are located in `src/main/resources/assets/wurst/lang` and work the same as in other Minecraft mods.
+The translation files are located [here](https://github.com/Wurst-Imperium/Wurst7/tree/master/src/main/resources/assets/wurst/lang) and work the same as in other Minecraft mods.

 Names of features (hacks/commands/etc.) should always be kept in English.
 This ensures that everyone can use the same commands, keybinds, etc. regardless of their language setting.
 It also makes it easier to communicate with someone who uses Wurst in a different language.